mmillmor/geo_home/README.md

 a username and password.
 Enter the ones you created from the app.
 This will create Gas and Electricity sensors, tracking the lifetime energy usage of your meters.

+## Energy Dashboard Configuration

+To display Electricity in the energy dashboard, add sensor.electricity as your _Electricity Consumed Energy (kWh)_, and set _Use an entity tracking the total costs_ with a cost sensor of sensor.electricity_cost_today

+To display Gas in the energy dashboard, add sensor.gas or sensor.gas_m3 as your _Gas usage_, and set _Use an entity tracking the total costs_ with a cost sensor of sensor.gas_cost_today

 ## Upgrading